spadgos/sublime-jsdocs/README.md

 If the function name begins with "set" or "add", then no `@return` is inserted.

+If the function name begins with an uppercase letter `[A-Z]`, then it is assumed that the function is a class definition.
+No `@return` tag is added - instead replaced with `@class`.

 ### Writing extra documentation ###

 Pressing enter inside a docblock will automatically insert a leading asterisk and maintain your indentation.